daniel5151/ANESE/README.md

 I wrote my CPU emulator to be _instruction-length cycle_ accurate, but not _sub-instruction cycle_ accurate.
-This doesn't affect most games, but there are a couple that rely on sub-instruction level timings (eg: Solomon's Key)
+This doesn't affect most games, but there are a couple that rely on sub-instruction level timings (eg: Solomon's Key).
+Use the `--alt-nmi-timing` flag to turn on a hack that fixes some of these games.

-I could put a nasty timing hack in my PPU to circumvent these issues in some games, but as of now, I'm just going to leave it be.

 **NOTE:** The APU is _not my code_.
 I wanted to get ANESE partially up and running before new-years 2018, so I've used Blargg's venerable `nes_snd_emu`